yoasyo25/ruby-submissions/1705-b/4module/quantified_self/jimmy_ellen.md

 - **Meets Expectations**
 - Below Expectations

-_You used the project management tool to stay organized and track progress._
+_You used the project management tool to stay organized and track progress.
+I would have liked to see you create cards for the backend of the application as well._

 ### Communication